 - Funding is not guaranteed for any applicants.

-- Complete the application by the deadline - application deadline is April 21, 2020.
+- Complete the application by the updated deadline - July 1, 2020.

 - Reflection essays, thank you letters, and surveys are due to the Career Development Summer Funding Program team at the end of summer